The-Balance-FFXIV/balance-static/content/jobs/melee/monk/advanced-guide.md

 With all of this in mind, here are the three possible ways a Brotherhood window can go:

-* 8 snapshot, 7 chakra Brotherhood: Happens when you early weave Brotherhood after anything but Demolish.
-Buffs the damage of the next 8 GCDs, but only has 0.7s duration remaining after the final Brotherhood GCD so it will not get chakra from it unless it’s Six-sided Star (very unlikely).
+* Eight snapshot, seven chakra Brotherhood: Happens when you early weave Brotherhood after anything but Demolish.
+Buffs the damage of the next eight GCDs, but only has 0.7s duration remaining after the final Brotherhood GCD so it will not get chakra from it unless it’s Six-sided Star (very unlikely).
-* 7 snapshot, 8 chakra Brotherhood: Happens when you late weave Brotherhood and your final Brotherhood GCD is anything but Demolish (pretty likely, you’re generally in the PB window to prepare for using Phantom Rush there and would like to be spamming Dragon Kick and Bootshine), but you miss the damage snapshot of the GCD directly after Brotherhood.
-Better on average than 8 snapshot, 7 chakra Brotherhood.
+* Seven snapshot, eight chakra Brotherhood: Happens when you late weave Brotherhood and your final Brotherhood GCD is anything but Demolish (pretty likely, you’re generally in the PB window to prepare for using Phantom Rush there and would like to be spamming Dragon Kick and Bootshine), but you miss the damage snapshot of the GCD directly after Brotherhood.
+Better on average than eight snapshot, seven chakra Brotherhood.
-* 8 snapshot, 8 chakra Brotherhood: The king of all Brotherhood windows.
+* Eight snapshot, eight chakra Brotherhood: The king of all Brotherhood windows.
 Happens when you early weave Brotherhood after Demolish or you perform the legendary Brotherhood “middle weave”, using it just late enough to have time for Brotherhood to apply to yourself (this weave would be just a tiny bit earlier than your standard Riddle of Fire late weave) but leaving as much extra Brotherhood duration as possible to catch the final GCD’s damage application (except if it’s Demolish, but that’s rare).
 One concern with this is that Dragon Kick takes a whole 1.3s to apply its damage and Dragon Kick is your final GCD pretty frequently.
 However, this being a possible window to hit has already been tested ingame with a bit below 100ms leeway at 1.94 GCD.

-By the way, you’re at the absolute worst losing around 35 potency by just settling for 7 snapshot, 8 chakra Brotherhood windows every time, not to mention that this is looking at Brotherhood in a vacuum for your own GCDs when there’s a high chance the truly best optimal time to pop it in a high-end optimization context will be relative to where your entire group’s GCDs generally fall each pull.
+By the way, you’re at the absolute worst losing around 35 potency by just settling for seven snapshot, eight chakra Brotherhood windows every time, not to mention that this is looking at Brotherhood in a vacuum for your own GCDs when there’s a high chance the truly best optimal time to pop it in a high-end optimization context will be relative to where your entire group’s GCDs generally fall each pull.
 You’ve already lost more time of your life by reading this section than you’ll ever get back in the total time saved killing bosses with perfect Brotherhood play over the entire expansion.

 ### Auto-attacks